-1963?
-Clearly, as we have seen over the last few days, an important year in the United States, but possibly just as important in the UK, and Europe.
-It was the birth date for a new class of car, with 2 of the most conservative UK brands, Rover and Triumph, simultaneously presenting similarly configured and directly competing cars that even shared a name – 2000.
+(first posted 10/19/2013) 1963 was an important year in the United States for new cars, but possibly just as important in the UK and Europe.
+It was the birth date for a new class of car, with two of the most conservative UK brands, Rover and Triumph, simultaneously presenting similarly configured and directly competing cars that even shared a name – 2000.

 First to arrive, by a week, was the Triumph 2000.